viceversus/agoras-timer-mobile/README.md

 - Aids code consistency using [EditorConfig](http://editorconfig.org/)
 - Integrates with [`webpack-notifier`](https://github.com/Turbo87/webpack-notifier) for desktop notifications on OS X
 - Example CI service integration using [Travis](https://travis-ci.org)

-Live Reload is not configured for this kit.
-Please see [react-native-webpack-server/issues/103](https://github.com/mjohnston/react-native-webpack-server/issues/103) for more info.

 ## Requirements